MrMultiMediator/DodgeLasers_AI/README.md

 Compilation/Running Instructions:

 1.)
-Run "./compile.sh" to compile in Linux.
+Run "Make" to compile in Linux.
 This has only been tested in Ubuntu Linux using Windows Subsystem for Linux in Windows 10.

 2.)
 Run "./DL N None" to begin training with a new lineage.
 N = Number of lasers.